The latest version of CSS, as of 2024

 -

-: Defines the type of container for the container query..wrapper {
+container-type: Defines the type of container for the container query..wrapper {

 container-type: inline-size;